Growth & Care

 Mass Planting, Hedges/Screening, Windbreaks and Shelterbelts

 Indigo Bush features subtle spikes of indigo pea-like flowers with gold anthers rising above the foliage in late spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pinnately compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.